salma-emara/ece244-book/textbook/chapters/chapter01-basics/recap-basics.md

 2. `short` stores an integer typically in 16 bits.
 If one bit stores the sign, we have 15 bits to store the number.
 Hence, `short` can store $-2^{15}$ to $0$ to $2^{15} - 1$.
 3. `long` stores an integer typically in more than 32 bits with obviously a wider range of numbers.

 For the purpose of this course, we recommend using `int` to store integers.
-For example, `int apples = 6;`
+For example, `int participants = 60;`

 ### Floating-point numbers

-Floating-point numbers or fractional number or real numbers are numbers that have numbers after the decimal point, for example, $2.9$, $-118.763$.
-We have different data types to store floating-point numbers.
-The floating-point representation does often resemble scientific notation., *e.g.* $2.89 \times 10^{14}$ is represented as $2.89e14$ or $2.89E14$.
+Floating-point/fractional/real numbers are numbers that have numbers after the decimal point, for example, $2.9$, $-118.763$.
+The floating-point representation in computer memory resemble scientific notation., *e.g.* $2.89 \times 10^{14}$ is represented as $2.89e14$ or $2.89E14$.
+Different data types in C/C++ can store floating-point numbers.

-1. `float` stores a number using 32 bits, with 7 decimal digits of precision, which refers to the total number of significant digits, both before and after the decimal point.
+1. `float` stores a number using 32 bits, with 7 decimal digits of precision --- the total number of significant digits both before and after the decimal point.
 2. `double` stores a number using 64 bits, with 15 decimal digits of precision.
-3. `long double` typically stores a number using more than 64 bits, with obviously greater precision than `double`.
+3. `long double` typically stores a number using more than 64 bits, with greater precision than `double`.

-For the purpose of this course, we recommend the usage of `double` data type to store floating-point numbers.
+For the purpose of this course, we recommend using `double` to store floating-point numbers.
 For example, `double inchesInCm = 2.54;`

 ### Boolean

-In C, we had a `bool` data type used to represent a logical value, *i.e.* `true` or `false` in 8 bits.
-We had to include a library using `#include <stdbool.h>` to use this data type.
-Similarly, in C++, we have the same `bool` stored in 8 bits, but we don't need to include a library for it.
+Similar to C, in C++, we have the `bool` data type to represent a logical value, *i.e.* `true` or `false` in 8 bits.
+Different from C, in C++, we don't need to include a library to use this data type.
 For example, `bool isRaining = false;`

 ### Characters